DataMagus/CleaningDataProject/README.md

 CleaningDataProject
 ===================

-A Tidy dataset is generated via the analysis file tidyDataproject.R
+A Tidy dataset is generated via the analysis file run_analisys.R

 The codebook information is found in codebook.txt

-__To create the tidy data set:__ Place the tidyDataproject.R in the /UCI HAR Dataset directory and source it
+__To create the tidy data set:__ Place the run_analisys.R in the /UCI HAR Dataset directory and source it

 Step 1:
   * a) The analysis file reads in the training data from the file \Test\X_test.txt